Ohio State University Marching Band: 2014 investigation

 The band made national headlines in the summer of 2014 following the release of an internal investigation into the band's culture and reported incidents of hazing.
 On July 22, 2014, Ohio State University released an investigation report titled "Complaint against Jonathan Waters, Director of the OSU Marching Band."
 In the report, the university's Office of Compliance and Integrity found that the band's "culture facilitated acts of sexual harassment" and that then-director Jon Waters knew or reasonably should have known about this culture."

 On July 24, 2014, following a two-month investigation into complaints of a "sexualized" culture amongst band members, Waters was fired by the university.
 Waters later denied the report's characterizations of the band and of his actions.

 A second investigation was led by former Ohio attorney general Betty Montgomery.
 The task force report, released on November 18, 2014, identified a number of issues within the band, making 37 recommendations for changes, but also criticized Ohio State University for decades of lax oversight and inadequate resources for enforcing compliance.
 The task force final report included results of a survey of 278 then current and recent former band members (see Appendix D).
 The survey seemed to contradict many of the university's claims about Mr. Waters and the band.

-Post-investigation
+New era

-Following Waters' firing, OSU alumnus Christopher Hoch was promoted from interim director.
-Under Hoch's leadership, the band performed at the 2015 NFL International Series game between the Jacksonville Jaguars and the Buffalo Bills at Wembley Stadium, the 2018 Macy's Thanksgiving Day Parade and the 2019 and 2022 Rose Bowls.
+Following Waters' firing, Ohio State alumnus Christopher Hoch was promoted from interim director to director of marching and athletic bands.
+Under Hoch's leadership, the band performed at the 2015 NFL International Series game between the Jacksonville Jaguars and the Buffalo Bills at Wembley Stadium, the 2018 Macy's Thanksgiving Day Parade, and the 2019, 2022, and 2025 Rose Bowls.

+In March 2026, the band traveled to Ireland to perform in the St. Patrick's Day Parade in Dublin, Ireland, along with additional performances and appearances throughout the country.
+On October 10, 2026, the band will celebrate the 90th anniversary of Script Ohio.